openfin/hello-openfin-selenium-example/README.md

 ## Guidelines

 Since all HTML5 applications in OpenFin environment need to be started with OpenFin API, chromeDriver.get(URL) is not supported.
 Test code needs to provides
-OpenFinRVM and HTML5 app configuration to Chromedriver so it can start OpenFin Runtime and the html5 application before tests can run.
-HelloOpenFinTest.main accepts arguments for location of OpenFinRVM and URL of configuration file for Hello OpenFin app.
+OpenFinRVM and HTML5 app configuration to Chromedriver so it can start OpenFin Runtime and the html5 application before tests can run.  config.js has location of OpenFinRVM and URL of configuration file for Hello OpenFin app.

 Since there are always multiple applications/windows active in OpenFin Runtime, any test needs to first select the window that is being targeted.
-HelloOpenFinTest.switchWindow method selects the window by matching its title.
+Each test script has function that selects the window by matching its title.

 Since OpenFin Runtime is started by OpenFinRVM, Chromedriver does not have direct control of OpenFin Runtime.
 Chromedriver must be started before any test runs.
 Once test is complete, it needs to shut down OpenFin Runtime by running javascript code "fin.desktop.System.exit();".  driver.quit() does not shut down OpenFin Runtime since